Skip to main content

 Coursework and Delivery

-Students take prescribed courses in core areas of scholarship, which are delivered through in-person, remote, and mixed- modes.
-To promote authentic inter-professional education, students also enroll in select courses offered by Public Health Sciences in the College of Medicine, and the College of Nursing.
-Articulation with the Eberly College of Science occurs through the Department of Biology’s human cadaver dissection operations in ATHTR 802.
+Students take prescribed courses in core areas of scholarship, which are delivered through in-person, hybrid, and remote asynchronous modes.
+To promote authentic inter-professional education, students also enroll in a course offered by the department of Public Health Sciences.
+They also engage in cross-curricular learning activities with students, faculty, and staff from the College of Medicine and College of Nursing.
+Articulation with the Department of Biology takes place through human cadaver dissection in ATHTR 802.
 Below is a breakdown of coursework by year.
 A color-coded curriculum map is also available in PDF.

 Year 1 Curriculum icon-olus-circle